 Strong science and resource management programs are necessary to protect, monitor and conserve lakeshore ecosystems and cultural resources.

-Also, graduate students from Northern Michigan University will continue to conduct field research that addresses several topics related to coaster brook trout migration from the streams to Lake Superior and staff will regularly monitor aquatic habitats for the presence of non-native species such as zebra mussels and the Lakeshore will cooperate with the U.S. Fish and Wildlife Service to estimate the population of the non-native sea lamprey.
+Also, graduate students from Northern Michigan University will continue to conduct field research that addresses several topics related to coaster brook trout migration from the streams to Lake Superior.
+Staff will regularly monitor aquatic habitats for the presence of non-native species such as zebra mussels and the national lakeshore will cooperate with the U.S. Fish and Wildlife Service to estimate the population of the non-native sea lamprey.

 The park’s museum collection includes several thousand artifacts in the maritime, archeological, botanical, archival, logging, fishing, and other disciplines.